21 Jul 2019

 Now, let me just say this, “As Christians, we have great liberty in what we eat.
 Agree?”
 You know Muslims, fellow Singaporean Muslims, they can't eat pork.
 Buddhist, they generally don't eat beef.
 Christians, you don't eat?
 You don’t eat people, huh, huh, huh, huh, that's a good one!
 That's a good one!

 However, I must also consider how I eat will impact how others think.
 When I was younger, I was staying in my parents’ place.
 My parents, sometimes will have steam chicken, “bak cham gai” and “sioh bak” [roasted pork] Wah!
 Somehow bring a lot back, you know.
-I eat, I eat, very nice, “gasak” [gobble up in Malay] very nice, don’t ask.
+I eat, I eat, “gasak” [gobble up in Malay], don’t ask, very nice.

 After a while, I became a Christian, I became a follower of Jesus, I believe in the Lord Jesus Christ.
 My parents know about it, my helper knows about it.
 Then, I see ‘bak cham gai”, I see “sioh bak”, I want to dig in and eat, then my helper say, ‘jit ey bai guay eh, le bay sai jiak”, meaning, this one has been offered to other gods in worship, you cannot eat.